PECE-project/pece-v2-wiki/n8n/index.md

 Below has the explanation about each variable

 #### SITE_N8N_USERNAME and SITE_N8N_PASSWORD
-If you set this variable before install PECE project you don't need continue this step, only if you change user and password from n8n
+If you set this variables before install PECE project then you don't need continue this step, only if you change user and password from n8n

 1- Define password to n8n user in the PECE Project.